Ashristigupta-10/projects/README.md

 # projects
-please install all the packages to run properly your django app.
+Please install all the packages to run properly your django app.